justinethier/cyclone/docs/api/scheme/char.md

     (char-alphabetic? c)

+Return `#t` if `c` is alphabetic and `#f` otherwise.

 # char-ci<=?

     (char-ci<=? c1 c2 . cs)

+Return `#t` if the results of converting all characters to the same case and  passing the arguments to `char->integer` are monotonically increasing or equal.

 # char-ci<?

     (char-ci<? c1 c2 . cs)

+Return `#t` if the results of converting all characters to the same case and  passing the arguments to `char->integer` are respectively equal, monotonically increasing.

 # char-ci=?

     (char-ci=? c1 c2 . cs)

+Return `#t` if the results of converting all characters to the same case and passing the arguments to `char->integer` are equal.

 # char-ci>=?

     (char-ci>=? c1 c2 . cs)

+Return `#t` if the results of converting all characters to the same case and  passing the arguments to `char->integer` are monotonically decreasing or equal.

 # char-ci>?

     (char-ci>? c1 c2 . cs)

+Return `#t` if the results of converting all characters to the same case and passing the arguments to `char->integer` are monotonically decreasing.

 # char-downcase

     (char-downcase c)

+Returns the lowercase equivalent of `c` if one exists, otherwise `c` is returned.

 # char-foldcase